 Joe Bartholomew was born in New Orleans, and was a seven-year-old caddie at nearby Audubon Golf Course.
 Bartholomew copied the swings of the golfers for whom he caddied, taught himself the game’s touch, and quickly became skilled enough to instruct others.
 He became such a good player–he once shot 62 at Audubon–that club members backed him in arranged matches.

-First NFL Playoff Game With Two Black Head Coaches Played
+The First NFL Playoff Game With Two Black Head Coaches Is Played

 On this date in 2003, two black head coaches competed for the first time in a National Football league (NFL) playoff game.